trybrick/cdn/README.md

 ===========
 cdn -> gh-pages - host for staging

-cdn -> gh-pages -> production - a process will watch this branch and deploy to Product once it is merged.
+cdn -> gh-pages -> production - a process will watch this branch and deploy to Production once it is merged.

 cdn-beta Merging
 ================